BTC – Phase 1 – Lesson 2

 The “Bible” as Scriptures & “Jesus” as “The Word”: To begin to understand this, let us first look at one of the examples given by Jesus; He referred to the Bible as “Scriptures,” while He said the following about Himself…

 “And ye have not His Word abiding in you: for whom He hath sent, Him ye believe not.
-Search the Scriptures; for in them ye think ye have eternal life: and they are they which testify of me.
-And ye will not come to me, that ye might have life.”
+Search the Scriptures; for in them ye think ye have eternal life: and they are they which testify of me.”
 John 5:38-39 (KJV)

-His reference to “they are they which testify of me” points back to prophecy; but we also learn by reading on in this verse, that His Holy Spirit as the living presence of God, can be found within us today, in ways that reach beyond language and writings.
+His reference to “they are they which testify of me” points back to prophecy; but we also learn by reading the following verse, that His Holy Spirit as the living presence of God, can be found within us today, in ways that reach beyond language and writings.

 “I am come that they might have life, and that they might have it more abundantly.”
 John 10:10 (KJV)